Chessmaster97/_FedNIP_/README.md

 ## Running experiments

-1. Run the following script to run experiments on the MNIST dataset for all above methods:
+1. Run the following script to run experiments on the CIFAR-10 dataset for all above methods:
     ```
     python run.py
     ```